fivetwelve/book-search/Answers to technical questions.md

     Probably 4-5 hours.
 Much of the time was spent digging into Open Library's data schema and data results to best understand it.
 Unfortunately, there is a lot of bad data that leads to some less-than-optimal results.
 I spent some time switching to a low-overhead bundler Parcel.js from what I normally use, Gatsby, to deploy the React project, so that required some understanding to ensure proper deployment with Netlify, the host I used.

   a.
 What would you add to your solution if you had more time?

   I would try to understand the data better to improve the fidelity of the results.
 There is a lot of mal-formed data and fields that may or may not be consistent requiring more error-testing.

   I would add some lazy-loading.
 I also made some assumptions along the way due to the inconsistency of the data.
 For example, due to the large number of publish_dates (and different date formats) which could impact the sorting conditions.
+The performance takes a little hit for larger results so I would modify my queries to be smaller than the default 100.
+There is some extenuating circumstances nonetheless: the backend should perform better with smaller query sizes but is not currently the case apparently according to this Stack Overflow post: https://stackoverflow.com/questions/69687726/openlibrary-api-decrease-search-time-by-limiting-the-number-of-results

   I would add error-handling for invalid response and empty input (I currently just check there is some input before allowing search to execute).

   I opted to choose the first one as the entry's arbitrary date.
 On a real project I would determine with stakeholders the proper format and convention for the dates.
 I would also confer with SMEs or BAs to determine whether the data could be better normalized, such as edition_keys and isbns, for example, to decide which edition for a given entry should prevail, in order to improve the quality of the results.

   b.
 If you didn't spend much time on the coding test, then use this as an opportunity to explain what you would add.

   I admit I am weaker in the area of unit tests so I would spend more time to improve their quality.
 I would spend more time breaking up the components in order to correspond them to unit tests, favoring a TDD approach.
 I started to set up the test libraries and run into issues with config so I've had to leave it in the interest of submitting the assessment on time.

 2. What was the most useful feature that was added to the latest version of your chosen language?
 Please include a snippet of code that shows how you've used it.

   The introduction of Hooks in recent versions of React allows us to streamline the aspects of the component.
 In this case, I made use of useRef and useState. useRef is efficient in targeting DOM elements, while useState allows us to write simpler components and establish state without resorting to Classes.

     const [results, setResults] = useState(null);

   In older versions of React, I would need to establish State variables in a Class constructor().
 While it essentially works out to the same thing, Classes require more boilerplate while I can use Hooks simply in functional components.